ohickman/sandbox/markdown.md

 ### blockquote

 > If you are neutral in situations of injustice, you have chosen the side of the
 > oppressor.
-If an elephant has its foot on the tial of a mouse and you say that you are neutral, the mouse will not appreciate your neutrality.
+If an elephant has its foot on the tail of a mouse and you say that you are neutral, the mouse will not appreciate your neutrality.

 Desmont Tutu

 ```
 > If you are neutral in situations of injustice, you have chosen the side of the
 > oppressor.
-If an elephant has its foot on the tial of a mouse and you say that you are neutral, the mouse will not appreciate your neutrality.
+If an elephant has its foot on the tail of a mouse and you say that you are neutral, the mouse will not appreciate your neutrality.

 Desmont Tutu
 ```